Parton distributions with higher twist and jet power corrections: Methodology for the Determination of Power Corrections

 Here $f_p(x_1)$ and $f_q(x_2)$ are the PDFs of the incoming partons $p$ and $q$, and $d\hat{\sigma}_{pq \rightarrow \T{jet}}/dp_T dy$ is the partonic cross-section computed at NNLO in perturbative QCD.
 MHOUs estimated from scale variations have been accounted for in a variant of NNPDF4.0 fits~\cite{NNPDF:2024dpb}.
 While it has been understood for some time that there are linear power corrections to these processes, from a wide variety of sources, in global PDF fits these are generally ignored.

 There are many factors that influence the measurement of jet cross-sections, mainly to do with the way the jets and their associated energy scales are defined.
 For instance, the algorithm used to identify the jets introduces a dependence on the radius of the jet $R$.
 Furthermore, assuming that jets have been faithfully reconstructed, there is a variety of physical phenomena, not all belonging to the domain of perturbative calculations, that can affect the measured energy of the jet.
 In other words, the energy of the jet does not necessarily match the energy of the hard parton that initiated the jet.
 For example, the underlying event originates from uncontrolled interactions in the initial proton-proton collision (multiple parton interactions and colour interactions), as well as contributions from initial- and final-state radiation.
 As a results, the measured energy of the jet is shifted due to the external contribution from the underlying event that flows into the jet.
 Investigations to disentangle the underlying event contribution from single-inclusive jets exploiting Monte Carlo event generators have been performed by ATLAS~\cite{ATLAS:2014iez} and CMS~\cite{CMS:2013ycn}.
 On the other hand, in the process of hadronization, some of the jet energy leaks out from the jet cone, reducing the energy that is eventually measured.
 This process is modelled through the use of final state Monte Carlo generators.
-Experimentalists correct for these effects in their measurements, with associated systematic uncertainties.
+Experimentalists can correct for these effects in their measurements, by computing a correction factor with associated systematic uncertainties.

 However in addition to all this, the theoretical calculation of the perturbative jet cross-section is also subject to non-perturbative uncertainties, resulting in power corrections of $O(\Lambda/p_T)$ to the parton level transverse momentum and thus to the perturbative cross-sections.
-These genuine non-perturbative effects are by their nature very difficult to disentangle from the quasi-partonic effects already corrected for in the experimental measurements and thus, as with higher twist, an empirical approach is the only practical way to assess them.
+These genuine non-perturbative effects are by their nature very difficult to disentangle from the quasi-partonic effects estimated by using final state Monte Carlos, and thus, as with higher twist, an empirical approach is the most practical way to assess them quantitatively.

 Whatever the source of the effect, a change in energy results in a shift $\delta p_T$ to the fixed parton level transverse momentum $p_T$ of the jet.
 The correction $\delta p_T$ has been estimated in Refs.~\cite{Dasgupta:2007wa,Dasgupta:2008di, Cacciari:2007aq}.
 Since jet cross-sections fall very steeply with $p_T$ (typically as $\sim p_T^{-n}$, with $n$ as large as six or seven), such a shift results in a multiplicative power correction of the form $1+n\delta p_T/p_T$, which may be large simply because $n$ is large~\cite{Olness:2009qd}.